spideruci/blinky/README.md

 ### Usage

-#### Argument's to Blinky's Java Agent
+#### Arguments to Blinky's Java Agent
-xile ... profiler configuration, to control the kind of traces that are generated
+`xile` ... profiler configuration, to control the kind of traces that are generated
 - `x` stands for method e**x**it events;
 - `i` stands for method **i**nvocation events;
 - `l` stands for source **l**ine execution events;